 The drive into Cluj was interesting as a first-time visitor to East Europe, a blend of nice scenery, fantastic architecture and some old-style Soviet buildings mainly flats.
 We passed through the main city centre and arrived at my requested destination.

-I required cheap self catering accommodation for my stay in the city and found Zan Central Apartments on Booking.com.
+I required cheap self-catering accommodation for my stay in the city and found Zan Central Apartments on Booking.com.
 It looked good and spacious and met my requirements (Cheap, a double bed and shower).
 The property was clean and spacious and was happy with choosing this place to stay.
-Entrance was through a courtyard from Bulevardul Eroilor in the centre of Cluj.
+The entrance was through a courtyard from Bulevardul Eroilor in the centre of Cluj.
 I would recommend staying here as found it very nice and was simple to get into the property.

 What Wikipedia Says?